-^{3.} Register contents are preserved when transition from active to standby mode occurs.
+^{2.} Register contents are reset when transition from STANDBY to ACTIVE mode occurs.

-^{4.} Modification of this register's contents can only occur when device is standby mode except CTRL_REG1 active bit and CTRL_REG2 RST bit.
+^{3.} Modification of this register's contents can only occur when device is STANDBY mode except CTRL_REG1 ACTIVE bit and CTRL_REG2 RST bit.

 ZYXOW is set whenever a new acceleration data is produced before completing the retrieval of the previous set.
 This event occurs when the content of at least one acceleration data register (i.e., OUT_X, OUT_Y, OUT_Z) has been overwritten.
-ZYXOW is cleared when the high-bytes of the acceleration data (OUT_X_MSB, OUT_Y_MSB, OUT_Z_MSB) of all the active channels are read.
+ZYXOW is cleared when the high-bytes of the acceleration data (OUT_X_MSB, OUT_Y_MSB, OUT_Z_MSB) of all the active channels are read